-I, with Dr. Tom Sanchez at Virginia Tech and Jessica Zuban, my former graduate assistant, wrote a paper at Landscape Journal (link to be added here), titled “Evaluating Scholarly Productivity and Impacts of Landscape Architecture Faculty Using Citation Analysis.”
+I, with Dr. Tom Sanchez at Virginia Tech and Jessica Zuban (a graduate research assistant), published a paper at Landscape Journal, titled “Evaluating Scholarly Productivity and Impacts of Landscape Architecture Faculty Using Citation Analysis” (download).

 The citation data used in the paper are available here.
 A few notes about the data: